Frequently Asked Questions

 Is it safe?

-Is anything really safe?
-Crossing the road, driving a car, drinking too much?
-Clinical trials do carry some risk, however all measures have been taken to minimise them.
+The Leeds clinic has been safely conducting clinical trials for over 25 years.
+Clinical trials do carry some risk, however all measures are taken to minimise them.
 We have a dedicated team of medical experts, including doctors and nurses, who are here to monitor your safety at all times.
-You’ll also be reassured to know that an independent Ethics Committee reviews each clinical trial to ensure all the right safeguards are in place before a study can start.
+You’ll also be reassured to know that a Research Ethics Committee and the UK's Medicines and Healthcare products Regulatory Agency (MHRA) approves each clinical trial to ensure all the right safeguards are in place before a study can start.

 What if I change my mind?
-That's no problem.
-Our medical trials are 100% voluntary, so if you have a change of heart after you've applied, at the screening session or even during the clinical trial you are free to do so.
-If you've already started the clinical trial our doctors may want you to come back for a visit, just to check that the drug is out of your system.
+Participation in medical trials is voluntary, so if you change your mind at any time you are free to withdraw.
+If you withdraw after the trial has started our doctors may ask you to come back for a visit, just to check that the drug is out of your system.

 Are there any side effects?